-The Cathedral is well-known all over the world and we welcome more than 1 million visitors and worshippers every year.
+The Cathedral is well-known all over the world and we welcome nearly one million visitors and worshippers every year.
 The Cathedral is more than just a beautiful old building and heritage site; it is a working, living church which maintains a tradition of welcome and worship that has been practised here for over 1,400 years.
 We employ more than 300 staff who are supported by more than 600+ dedicated volunteers.

 The type of work we do

 To give an idea of the range of activities we undertake, here is a list of Cathedral departments: